specklesystems/speckle-server/readme.md

 If starting up postgres isn't working, check your environment variables to make sure `C:\Program Files\PostgreSQL\<version>\bin` has been added to your system Path.
 You can also add variables `PGUSER` and `PGPASSWORD` here so you can skip logging in each time.

+Make sure you're on node version 12 as newer versions of node may have problems connecting to the db.

 ### Testing

 The Server is quite thoroughly covered by tests.
 Once you have followed the setup steps above, you can run all the tests by hitting `npm run test:server`.